CITANZ/society-documentation/Act-2022-Amendments.md

 ## [NEW SECTION] Section 27 — Common Seal

-*This section clarifies that the Society does not use a common seal.
+*This section replaces Rule 23 of the existing Rules.
 The Incorporated Societies Act 2022 does not require a common seal (unlike the 1908 Act).*

 The Society does not have a common seal.
 Documents may be executed by the signatures of two (2) Officers authorised by the Committee.